mbloms/gossip/docs/projectplan.md

 ## Requirements and Testing
 #### Requirement 1:
-When introduced to a new peer (by receiving an IP-adress from a known peer, or by being contacted by an unknown peer) a client should be able to store this information and use it in succeeding communication.
+When introduced to a new peer (by receiving an IP-address from a known peer, or by being contacted by an unknown peer) a client should be able to store this information and use it in succeeding communication.

 #### Requirement 2:
 When receiving data, a client should be able to store this data so that it can be retrieved later.